See what the admission requirements are.

 In the call you will find information on the requirements, procedures and deadlines for stating your interest in the ‘Unallocated Places’ procedure.

-If you are high up in the ranking list, go to Studenti Online, fill in the application form and pay the first tuition fee instalment or the one-off fee in accordance with the procedures given and by the deadlines indicated in the call.
+Go to Studenti Online, fill in the application form and pay the first tuition fee instalment or the one-off fee in accordance with the procedures given and by the deadlines indicated in the call.
 If you do not pay the fees as specified, you will be excluded from the process.
-Payment in arrears is also not permitted.

 Please indicate this degree programme on your application.
-Read the Guide and FAQs [.pdf 730 KB] to understand how to fill in the application.
+Read the Guide and FAQs to understand how to fill in the application.

 If you have passed the entry exam and paid the first instalment by the mandatory deadline set by the call, the offices will validate your pre-enrolment.